wandersoncferreira/respondent/README.md

-Reading the [Clojure Reactive Programming](https://www.packtpub.com/product/clojure-reactive-programming/9781783986668) book, we found in Chapter 5 an minimal implementation of a **Compositional Event Stream (CES)** using core.async, however the code is a bit outdated e.g. still using `cljx` annotations, deprecated functions from core.async.

-And I also wanted to use Clojure CLI instead of Leiningen in this project.
+Reading the [Clojure Reactive Programming](https://www.packtpub.com/product/clojure-reactive-programming/9781783986668) book, the Chapter 5 has a minimal implementation for a **Compositional Event Stream (CES)** using core.async, however the code is a bit outdated e.g. still using `cljx` annotations, deprecated functions from core.async and I want to use Clojure CLI instead of Leiningen for this project.

-Therefore this repository is a simple translation/updated implementation of what is presented in the Book.
+Therefore this repository is a simple translation/updated implementation of what is presented in the book.

-The goals for this framework is to represent [Behaviors](###Behaviors) and [Event Streams](###Event Streams) and the following operations on top of them:
+The goals for this framework is to represent [Behaviors](###Behaviors) and [Event Streams](###Event_Streams) and the following operations on top of them:

 Behaviors